Anyline/anyline-ocr-react-native-module/README.md

 ```
 Add and import a JSON file with the proper structure and elements.
 The JSON config contains:

-1.)
-The license key
+1. The license key

-2.)
-Options field with
+2. Options field with
 -	AnylineSDK config parameter
--	“segment”: which contains the scanModes for the UI Segment (e.g. switch between Analog and Digital)
+-	“segment”: which contains the scanModes for the UI Segment (e.g. switch between Analog and Digital) - optional
+3. OCR field with (Only if you want to use the OCR module)
+-   your custom training data
+-   RegEx Validation

 If you want to get detailed information on the config JSON, go to our[`documentation`](https://documentation.anyline.io/toc/view_configuration/index.html).